 Tips for Using the GMAT Question of the Day

-When you’re prepping for the GMAT, it can be tempting to do a handful of mega-long study sessions—but the truth is, regular, steady prep is key to boosting your score.
+When you’re prepping for the GMAT, it can be tempting to do a handful of mega-long study sessions.
+However, in reality, regular and steady prep is key to boosting your score.

 This question of the day can’t be your only prep material, but it’s a great add-on for a few scenarios: